biblicalhumanities/biblicalhumanities.github.io/dashboard.md

   - [Unbound Bible](http://unbound.biola.edu/).
 Downloadable texts in a variety of formats, including Unicode and morphology.
 - *Swete's Septuagint*
   - An openly licensed morphologically tagged Swete's Septuagint is under development.
 Contact [James Tauber](mailto:jtauber@jtauber.com) for details.
-- *Cramer's Catenae*
-  - [OpenGreekAndLatin](https://github.com/OpenGreekAndLatin/catenae-dev) (XML): For each verse, lists any comments that the early Fathers made on that verse.

 ### Treebanks